Dear Commissioner Adam Silver and the owners of the league’s 30 teams,

 To Mr. Sarver, owner of the Phoenix Suns: People call you the worst owner in the NBA and plead for you to sell the team.
 We’ll abstain from judging you, but I’d imagine owning the Suns is no longer fun for you.
 We’ll take the Suns.
 You’ll make a boat-load of money, the team will still be in the same time zone, and, if you really wanted it, you could still be a minority owner.

 To Mrs. Allen, owner of the Portland Trail Blazers: First and foremost, we’re sorry for your loss.
-Paul was a great man and an integral citizen of the Pacific Northwest.
-We understand that the Blazers were more Mr. Allen’s thing.
+Your brother, Paul, was a great man and an integral citizen of the Pacific Northwest.
+We understand that the Blazers were more his thing.
 Let us make things easier for you and allow you to focus your energy on the Seattle Seahawks.
 It’s better us than some city multiple states away.

 To Mrs. Benson, owner of the New Orleans Pelicans: Again, first and foremost, we’re sorry for your loss.
 Tom was a great man and an integral citizen of the Big Easy.
 We understand that Louisiana cares more about the Saints.
 Anthony Davis just left you, and we can’t imagine the heartbreak if Zion leaves you, too, five years from now.
 Save your fans this heartbreak.
 Give us the Pelicans.